abaitken/arduino-led-controller/README.md

 Edit the file and replace the secrets as required. secrets.h must be ignored from the commit.

+## Sequence start

+When the sequence begins the lights with switch off.

+Followed by indexed leds indicating states:

+- 0: Lighting initialisation
+ - Green: OK
+- 1: Network initialisation
+ - Red: Start/No shield detected
+ - Orange: Connecting
+ - Green: Connected

+After this the lights will be reset off and the sequences will begin.

 ## TODO

 - Implement animations: